mrsonne/hubit/examples/wall/README.md

 to handle non-rectangular data models.

 ## Model

-Both engineering and management.
-Same model results provided controlled by query.

-Using different queries it is therefore straight forward to set up different reports for management, for clients, for independant verification agencies, and for internal design engineers.
+The wall model is defined in `model.yml` and contain calculation components that may service e.g. engineering and management.
+In general using different queries it is straight forward to set up different reports for different stakeholder be it management, internal design engineers, clients or independant verification agencies.

 ### Components
 The source code for all components can be found in the `components` folder.
-The components can be divided into engineering models and management model.
+The components can, in this example, schematically be divided into engineering components and management components.

-A time delay has been added to the component to simulate heavier computational load or a latency in a web service.

-#### Engineering models
+#### Engineering components

 1. Segment-layer thermal conductivities (`components/thermal_conductivity.py`).
 2. Segment thermal profiles and heat flux (`components/thermal_profile.py`).
 3. Segment heat flow (`components/heat_flow.py`).
-4. Segment-layer volumes (``).
+4. Segment-layer volumes (`MAKE ME`).
-5. Segment-layer weights (``).
+5. Segment-layer weights (`MAKE ME`).
-6. Maximum heat flow (``).
+6. Maximum heat flow (`MAKE ME`).

-The heat flow (3) could be calculated in the thermal profile (2) but in this example it is kept as a separate component to increase modularity and to maximize the speed-up obtained by multi-processing.
+The heat flow (3) could be calculated in the thermal profile (2) but here it is kept as a separate component to increase modularity and to maximize the speed-up obtained by multi-processing.

-#### Management models
+#### Management components

-* Segment costs (``).
+* Segment costs (`MAKE ME`).
-* Total cost (``).
+* Total cost (`MAKE ME`).

+In the example a time delay has been added to the component to simulate heavier computational load or a latency in a web service.

 ## Example calculations
 The purpose of the examples are summarized below.
 A more thorough description